drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 41 / 72
 ```

-You can also use our samples to calculate the conditional probability that a
+You can also use the samples to calculate the conditional probability
-token was read if the coin is heads.
-This is done again using the list
+that a token was read if the coin is heads.
+This is done again using the
-comprehension notation but including an `if` statement which
+list comprehension notation but including an `if` statement which
 emulates the mathematical notation:

 $$